blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/03-working-with-grades.md

 ## Posting the user grade

-Now that you have the ID of the user, you can perform a POST request to send the grade details to Blackboard Learn.
+Now that you have the ID of the user, you can perform a POST request to send the grade details to Blackboard LMS.
 The request sent to blackboard should contain the following information:

 ### Headers